FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

   - **Acceptance tests**.
   - **Value and effort**.

-**7. As a conference owner, I can associate EasyShare account with mysocial media accounts so that I can communicate between them.**
+**7. As a conference owner, I can associate EasyShare account with facebook so that I can communicate between them.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-**8. As a conference owner, I can automatically add an event on the desired social networks so that it will be syncronize.**
+**8. As a conference owner, I can automatically add an event on facebook so that it will be syncronize.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-**9. As a conference owner, I can automatically update an event on the desired social networks so that data will be syncronize.**
+**9. As a conference owner, I can automatically update an event on facebook so that data will be syncronize.**
   - **User interface mockups**.
   - **Acceptance tests**.
   - **Value and effort**.

-**INVEST in good user stories**.
-You may add more details after, but the shorter and complete, the better.
-In order to decide if the user story is good, please follow the [INVEST guidelines](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).

-**User interface mockups**.
-After the user story text, you should add a draft of the corresponding user interfaces, a simple mockup or draft, if applicable.

-**Acceptance tests**.
-For each user story you should write also the acceptance tests (textually in Gherkin), i.e., a description of scenarios (situations) that will help to confirm that the system satisfies the requirements addressed by the user story.

-**Value and effort**.
-At the end, it is good to add a rough indication of the value of the user story to the customers (e.g. [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) method) and the team should add an estimation of the effort to implement it, for example, using t-shirt sizes (XS, S, M, L, XL).

 ### Domain model